khoakomlem/socketio-mq/README.md

 - Typed events and messages: Define events and messages with specific types, enabling type checking and autocompletion.
 - Integration with Socket.IO: Seamlessly integrate with Socket.IO for real-time communication between clients and servers.
-- Message queue support: Utilize message queues for reliable and scalable event-driven communication.
 - TypeScript support: Written in TypeScript, providing type safety and enhanced developer productivity.

 ## Installation

 With npm:

 ```bash
 npm install socketio-mq
 ```

 With yarn:

 ```bash
 yarn add socketio-mq
 ```

 ## Usage

 ### StaticClient

-Use **StaticClient** when you want to build something in class and can use OOP features like inheritance
+Use **StaticClient** when you want to build something in class and use OOP features like inheritance

 ```typescript
 import { RemoteHandler, StaticClient, Server } from "socketio-mq"